-Jay Snyder serves as Founder and Chairman of the Board of Directors of The Open Hands Initiative, a U.S.-based 501(c)3 nonprofit organization dedicated to improving people-to-people understanding and friendship throughout the world by fostering exchanges and other projects that emphasize our basic shared values and common humanity.
+Jay T. Snyder serves as Founder and Chairman of the Board of Directors of The Open Hands Initiative, a U.S.-based 501(c)(3) nonprofit organization dedicated to improving people-to-people understanding and friendship throughout the world by fostering exchanges and other projects that emphasize our basic shared values and common humanity.

 Mr. Snyder has been active in community service and as a public servant for a number of years.
 In 2008, he joined the Advisory Board of the Brookings' Saban Center/Council on Foreign Relations Middle East Project.
-He continues to serve on the Board of Trustees of the Beatrice Snyder Foundation, the USC Center on Public Diplomacy at the Annenberg School, and on committees for several charitable organizations including Phoenix House.
+He continues to serve on the Board of Trustees of the Beatrice Snyder Foundation, a non-profit organization, and on committees for several charitable organizations including Phoenix House.
 From 2003 to 2005, he was a member of the National Committee for the Performing Arts at the Kennedy Center.
 In April 2005, Mr. Snyder became a member of the Board of Governors of the Milano Graduate School of Management and Urban Policy.

 In May 2003, Mr. Snyder was sworn in as a member of the U.S. Advisory Commission on Public Diplomacy.
 He was reappointed to serve a second term in June 2005.
 From 2000 to 2001, Mr. Snyder served as Public Delegate, United States Representative to the 55th United Nations General Assembly.
 In that capacity, Mr. Snyder functioned as a representative on general policy matters, reform issues, and the Millennium Summit, and formulated and presented statements before the U.N. on a variety of public diplomacy questions.